 B. An existing facility that wishes to convert, alter, modify, or add to the existing infrastructure shall notify the Office of Health Care Quality in writing.

-C. The notification shall include all details of the proposed facility changes, and shall include:

-(1) Verification that local and State governmental authorities have reviewed the project, issued all required permits, and have been provided with plans or specifications as the local and State governmental authorities direct; and

-(2) Written plans that describe how all residents, staff, and the general public will be kept safe during the duration of the project.
+C. The notification shall include all details of the proposed facility changes, and shall include written plans that describe how all residents, staff, and the general public will be kept safe during the duration of the project.

+D. The facility shall provide the Office of Health Care Quality with all documentation that verifies that all applicable local and State governmental authorities have approved of work that was conducted.

-D. The Secretary and the Office of Health Care Quality may direct the facility to provide additional information related to projects involving the conversion, alteration, or modification of an existing comprehensive care facility.
+E. The Secretary and the Office of Health Care Quality may direct the facility to provide additional information related to projects involving the conversion, alteration, or modification of an existing comprehensive care facility.
 The administration of the facility shall provide such information as requested.

-E. The facility shall provide the Office of Health Care Quality with documentation that verifies that all applicable local and State governmental authorities have approved of work that was conducted.
-This documentation may include, but is not limited to, permits, Use and Occupancy permits, and reports from testing of building systems.

-10.07.02.07
+[10.07.02.07

-[.0708 Administration and Resident Care.
+[.07] .08 Administration and Resident Care.

 A.—C. (text unchanged)